 Figure 1.
 Soy-driven conversion is decreasing within our scope.
 Total conversion by year for any purpose in the 61 SCF focus municipalities in gray; areas converted to soy production in the 61 SCF focus municipalities in orange Source: Agrosatélite.

-In 2018, WBCSD established the Soft Commodities Forum (SCF) to enable this collaboration, making it the only forum in which member companies have agreed to find collective solutions to common sustainability challenges, bridging global goals with local realities.
-The SCF’s six current members – ADM, Bunge, Cargill, COFCO International, Louis Dreyfus Company (LDC), and Viterra – have all pledged to make their soy supply chains free from deforestation and native vegetation conversion (NVC), balancing economic, social and environmental priorities.
+The SCF’s six current members – ADM, Bunge, Cargill, COFCO International, Louis Dreyfus Company (LDC) and Viterra – are among the world’s largest soy exporters and are committed to the elimination of deforestation in their supply chains where they operate in the Cerrado.
+They have pledged to make their soy supply chains free from deforestation and native vegetation conversion (NVC), balancing economic, social and environmental priorities.

-Hosted by the World Business Council for Sustainable Development (WBCSD), the SCF contributes to the Food & Agriculture pathway agenda by focusing on promoting the nature-, climate- and farmer-positive production of soy, contributing to food system transformation and, ultimately, WBCSD’s Vision 2050 strategy.
+Hosted by WBCSD, the SCF contributes to our food and agriculture pathway agenda by focusing on promoting the nature-, climate- and farmer-positive production of soy, contributing to food system transformation and our Vision 2050 strategy.

 The SCF management team eases dialogue and the pooling of resources and information.
 It promotes open dialogue with stakeholders in the soy value chain and the wider community.